cloudaloe/data-obtainer/README.md

 _java -classpath "data-obtainer-0.1.0-SNAPSHOT-standalone.jar;mysql-connector-java-5.1.21-bin.jar" clojure.main -m data-obtainer.core > out.log_

 This captures the current status from all defined servers and appends it to the data store (currently a simple CSV file).
-Data is timestamped as UTC time.
+Data is time-stamped as UTC time.
 View the accumulated data in data.csv.
 If using Excel, make sure to make a copy as opening it in Excel will block accumulation of more data.
 It's OK to delete this file for starting fresh.